It is important to understand both Food Additives and Adulterants for a better understanding.

 Food Adulteration

-Food adulteration in simple words is mixing of non edible harmful items to the food to get lower cost price.
+Food adulteration in simple words is the mixing of non-edible or harmful items into food to lower the cost price.
 Inferior products are usually harmful or do not have equal nutritional value like the original.
-In order to curb the threat from food adulteration, Government of India introduced the prevention of Food Adulteration Act, 1954 with prevention of Food Adulteration Rules 1955.
+In order to curb the threat from food adulteration, the Government of India introduced the Prevention of Food Adulteration Act, 1954 with the Prevention of Food Adulteration Rules, 1955.

-Food Adulteration often lead to Economic Food Fraud- substituting items of lesser value for something of higher value and then passing off the final product as one of higher value.
+Food adulteration often leads to economic food fraud — substituting items of lesser value for something of higher value and then passing off the final product as one of higher value.